Jetsurf/jet-bot/README.md

 Requires a bot token from the Discord Developer Portal

-Requires https://github.com/Pycord-Development/pycord discord python library to function (Version >= 1.5 needed) as well as all dependencies for it.
+Requires https://github.com/Pycord-Development/pycord discord python library to function (needs branch feature/slash) as well as all dependencies for it.

 Requires youtube-dl and ffmpeg for online video/music playback.